An Introduction to Electrosurgical Handpieces [FAQs]

 Though electrosurgery has existed for nearly a century, the functions behind electrosurgery are still not completely understood.

-Similarly, though the electrosurgical handpiece has been in use for years, it is still being updated and innovated to produce better patient outcomes.
+Similarly, though the electrosurgical handpiece has been used for years, it is still being updated and innovated to produce better patient outcomes.

 Due to the nature of RF energy (which is utilized by most modern electrosurgical devices), developing a device that can control and contain the energy is one challenge.

-With demands for multifunctional devices on the rise, another challenge that electrosurgical device engineers face is adding suction and/or smoke clearing capabilities to their handpieces.
+With demands for multifunctional devices on the rise, electrosurgical device engineers face another challenge: adding suction and/or smoke-clearing capabilities to their handpieces.

-Creating a handpiece that can cut, coagulate, and clear smoke while also creating a cable assembly that will enable it to work properly with a generator can be an overwhelming task—even for a team of mechanical and electrical engineers.
+Creating a handpiece that can cut, coagulate, and clear smoke while creating a cable assembly that will enable it to work correctly with a generator can be an overwhelming task—even for a team of mechanical and electrical engineers.

-For this reason, we recommend working with a partner who has experience bringing electrosurgical devices to mark.
+For this reason, we recommend working with a partner with experience bringing electrosurgical devices to mark.

 Additional resources.